laminair/BroFL/README.md

     Flower:                 0.18.0 (used for the paper) / 1.3.0
     and respective dependencies that are compatible with above mentioned packages (Installable via requirements.txt).
 ```
-**Important note**: The implementation for the FLBench paper is available in branch "flbench-paper".
+**Important note**: The implementation for the FLEdge paper is available in branch "fledge-paper".
 It contains an
 older version of our code that is compatible with Ubuntu 18.04 LTS and Python 3.6.
 This is due to the recent deprecation
 Nvidia Jetson Nano (2020) platform.